scds/intro-twine/lessons/lesson1.md

 You can use the vertical and horizontal scrollbars to move your screen to other sections of the view.

 ### Zooming
 You can also zoom in and out.
-This'll impact the user interface as well as the size of the Passages View.
+This will impact the user interface as well as the size of the Passages View.

 - At the top left, in the `View` section, you'll see the `Zoom In` and `Zoom Out` options.
 You can click on them multiple times to zoom in and out even further.
 <img width="100%" src="../assets/img/lessons/project3.png" style="border: solid 2px black">

 ### Story Views
-Twine also provides three different "Story Views" that zooms the screen in and out depending on what information you want to see.
+Twine also provides three different "Story Views" that zoom the screen in and out depending on what information you want to see.

 <div style="display: grid; align-items: center; row-gap: 2px; column-gap: 10px">
   <img width="100%" src="../assets/img/lessons/project4.png" style="border: solid 2px black; grid-row-start: span 3; grid-column-start: 1">